LiteLDev/liteloaderbds-documentation/en/FAQ.md

 This is caused by fake seed and client chunk pre-generation
 If you met this error, just disable `ClientChunkPreGeneration` in `plugins/LiteLoader/LiteLoader.json`

+## Imgui related errors

+If you server crashed and the crash log contain Imgui, try to enable `FixBDSCrash` in `plugins/LiteLoader/LiteLoader.json`